Studies of Flavour Production Mechanisms in the pp Interaction

 Workshop overview and agenda can be consulted at this web page

-2. During the previously mentioned workshop, members of our group presented three personal contributions and one general contribution for the LHCb proton-ion physics group:
+Within the same workshop agenda, two sessions on QCD physics and generator tuning were coordinated by Dr. Florin Maciuc. - During the previously mentioned workshop, members of our group presented three personal contributions and one general contribution for the LHCb proton-ion physics group:

 "LHCb and Introduction to Tuning and QCD Measurements at LHCb", Florin MACIUC [slides]